 Do I have to wear a face covering?

 If attending Embody for massage or beauty services you are required to wear a face covering.
-You are not required to wear a face covering when participating in classes, however the Government strongly encourages you to wear a face covering in any enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
+You are not required to wear a face covering when participating in classes, however the Government now requires you to wear a face covering in any enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
 In keeping with current Government guidelines our therapists wear a mask and protective goggles during treatments.

 Is check-in contactless?